 On the next screen, you'll be asked to enter a six-digit code.
-The code will be sent to the email you used to sign up with for Help Scout (ie. firstname.lastname@example.org)
+The code will be sent to the email inbox associated with your Help Scout mailbox (ie. firstname.lastname@example.org).

 Your confirmation email will look like the one below.
 Type the code back into the box in Help Scout, click the blue check mark button, and you'll be directed to your new mailbox.